codex-academy/energy-drink-api/readme.md

 # Energy drink API

-In this workshop we will be creating an API that keeps track of energy drink consumption.
+In this workshop we look at how to create an API bycreating an API that keeps track of energy drink consumption.

 <p float="left">
 <img src="https://github.com/codex-academy/energy-drink-api/blob/3597b03eed8cea9d281b12f3a603b13c9dc2c877/images/monsters.png" width="300" style="display:'inline-block'">